Luzo - Antique and Vintage Cameras

 • Some late models have a sector diaphragm.

-• Some very late models have a frame counter which replaces the click spring on the top plate.
+• Some very late models have a frame counter which replaced the click spring on the top plate.

-• On very late models the ratchet on the film-advance spool is inside the camera rather than outside.
+• The ratchet on the film advance spool is inside the camera rather than outside.

 References & Notes: